Soshana Afroyim: Soshana's position as a woman in the art world

 In the manuscript of her autobiography, Soshana writes about the rejection she encountered also by other gallery owners:

 "The owner of the Galerie de France told me in no uncertain terms, that they did not like to take woman artists on contract, it was considered too risky.
 A woman could get married, have children and abandon her career.
 Twenty years of publicity and a long-term financial investment in a female artist would be ruined over-night.
 Since this did not apply in my case, I felt the discrimination against women all the more."

 For a very long time, the role of a woman in arts was to be an inspiring muse, not to be a painter herself.

 But Soshana understood that she had to develop her own individual, unique artist image and knew very well how to practice successful self-management.
 She spread exciting, mysterious stories of her life and created a hype around her person.

 Her encounters with Picasso were told again and again - especially the story of the day, when she visited him in his villa in Vallauris, to be portrayed and the refused his invitation to stay with him.
 Soshana tried to use Picassos name to get more attention.
-The planned booktitel of a never finished autobiographical novel would have referred to that event: The Girl who said No to Picasso.
+The planned book title of a never finished autobiographical novel would have referred to that event: The Girl who said No to Picasso.

 Still Soshana later mentioned very often that she was torn between her pride of having said "No" and the regret, not to have chosen the easier and safe way at the side of a man.